 - Your flight was not delayed due to any extraordinary circumstances

 Under EC261, passengers can claim Delta Airlines flight delay compensation, if they reach their final destination with an overall delay of over three hours.
 The duration of the delay is the difference between the actual and the scheduled time of arrival.

 EU law applies to flights operated by EU airlines or flights departing from the EU, regardless of the country of registration of the operating carrier.
 As Delta Air Lines is registered in Atlanta, Georgia, US, passengers would be entitled to compensation for delayed flights only if they depart from an EU airport.

 But what about extraordinary circumstances?
 Extraordinary circumstances are events that cause flight delays or flight cancellations.
 Often referred to as “force-majeure” events, extraordinary circumstances are beyond Delta Air Lines’s capability to prevent or mitigate.

 Some common examples of such events include:

 - Bad weather (including snowstorms, hailstorms, strong crosswinds, low visibility)

 - Air Traffic Control restrictions (e.g. runway closures of airport shutdowns)

-Please note that there are some circumstances that are not considered exceptional and you as an airline passenger can have a valid flight compensation claim:
+Please note that some situations are not considered exceptional and you can still get compensated for flight delays in case of: